ChenxingWang93/learning-webgl/obsidian/GLSL/Built-in Functions.md

 - If a < b, returns b.
 - If a > c, returns c.
 - If a is contained between b and c, returns a.

+## mix(a, b, c)

+- Returns a linear interpolation of a and b, using c as the percentage.